preethamks2016/FetchDataTest/README.md

 - Incorporate logging, version control, running the application under different load scenarios to ensure that it can handle high traffic.

 How can this application scale with a growing dataset.
 - This application is best suited for spark since we are basically doing a stateless data transformation.
+Spark is best for building data processing pipelines that can handle large volumes of data, data ingestion / transformation.
 - By deploying it on a spark cluster we should be able to scale easily by adding new executor nodes to the cluster.
 - If we use Kubernetes, auto-scaling policies can be setup easily in Kubernetes via helm charts.
 - We are assuming that the input SQS queue is well partitioned and we are able to have a good read throughput.
-- Additionally, we can parallelly insert records using multi-threading.
+- Additionally, we can have further parallelism within a pod by using multi-threading for paralelly inserting records to postgres.

 How can PII be recovered later on?
 - We can use a Base64 decoder to decode the masked values: ***Base64.getDecoder().decode(encodedString)***